The Mid-sphere Cousin of the Medial Axis Transform: Pairing of Critical Points

 The idea of persistent homology is that the critical points of a function can be paired to delimit the ranges in which the corresponding features appear in the sublevel sets of the function; see e.g.\ \cite{EdHa10}.
 This additional structure is useful in two ways.
 First, it provides a means to assess how robust a Faustian interchange is, and we will introduce several ways to quantify this notion.
 Second, it leads to an algorithm to construct the mid-sphere axis transform.

 To explain the pairing, we recall that each critical point gives either birth or death, namely to a homology class of the sublevel set at the corresponding critical value.
 Since we use reduced homology, the empty sublevel set has a $(-1)$-dimensional class, which dies when the first minimum is encountered.
 Later minima give birth to $0$-dimensional classes, which die at the hand of the saddles that merge them with other $0$-dimensional classes born before them.
 This is the \emph{elder rule}, which prescribes that the older class survives by absorbing the younger class.
-Similarly, a saddle may give birth to a $1$-dimensional class, which later dies at the hand of a maximum.
+Alternatively, a saddle may give birth to a $1$-dimensional class, which later dies at the hand of a maximum.
 Indeed, every maximum gives death to such a class, except the last maximum, which gives birth to a $2$-dimensional class, namely that of the entire surface.
-Besides the last maximum, there are two saddles per genus of the the closed surface that remain unpaired in this process, and they represent the homology of $M$.
+Besides the last maximum, there are two saddles per genus of the closed surface that remain unpaired in this process, and they represent the homology of $M$.

 To visualize this structure, we list the critical points from left to right in the order of their values and mark a pair $(a,b)$ by the interval that begins at $a$ and ends at $b$, writing $a = \Birth{b}$ and $b = \Death{a}$.
-The index of $b$ is necessarily one higher than that of $a$, so there are only three kinds of (finite) intervals: with endpoints whose indices are $-1,0$ or $0,1$ or $1,2$.
+The index of $b$ is necessarily one higher than that of $a$, so there are only three kinds of (finite) intervals for a function on a $2$-dimensional surface: those with endpoints of index $-1,0$, of index $0,1$, and of index $1,2$.
 Letting $b, c$ be two saddles of a Faustian interchange, we therefore have an interval from $a = \Birth{b}$ to $b = \Death{a}$ and another interval from $c = \Birth{d}$ to $d = \Death{c}$, as illustrated in Figure~\ref{fig:Faustian}.
 Since $b$ and $c$ swap their global types, they also swap their partners in the pairing; that is: $a = \Birth{c}, c = \Death{a}$ and $b = \Birth{d}, d = \Death{b}$ after the interchange.
 Note however that interchanging two saddles does not necessarily make a Faustian interchange.
 Assuming a Faustian interchange as illustrated in Figure~\ref{fig:Faustian}, we consider the two intervals and call